EMD GA8

-The EMD GA8 was an export diesel locomotive designed by GM-EMD in the late 1950s as a simplified design for use on overseas railways with light rail and sharp curves.
+The EMD GA8 is an export diesel locomotive designed by GM-EMD in the late 1950s as a simplified design for use on overseas railways with light rail and sharp curves.

 At the time of its introduction it was described as an extremely lightweight road locomotive capable of handling passenger or freight trains and switching.

 The locomotive is notable for its use of freight car trucks that are driven by cardan shafts and two traction motors attached to the underframe.
 Measuring 32 feet 6 inches, they are equipped with an 8-567C prime mover capable of producing 875 bhp or 800 hp traction.
 Late model GA8 locomotives were equipped with an 8-567E prime mover which is a 645 block (introduced in 1965) fitted with 567 power assemblies.
 Due to the design, most servicing and maintenance could be done without removing the traction motors from the underframe or trucks of the locomotive.

-The units were built without multiple unit connection capability so electrical components are kept to a minimum.

-The EMD GL8 was a derivative design introduced in 1960 that is similar to the GA8 but used standard B-B or A1A-A1A trucks and was equipped with multiple unit capability.
+The EMD GL8 is a derivative design introduced in 1960 that is similar to the GA8 but uses standard B-B or A1A-A1A trucks and was equipped with multiple unit capability.